dipenR/dipenR/README.md

 - A research assistant at Stony Brook University.
 I work on using NLP to gain insights on adoloscent mental health.
 - A data science intern at IneltiiRisk.
 I work on using company financial data to extract potential insurance coverage.

-💬 Want to Learn more about me?
+💬 Want to learn more about me?
 - Contact me at dipenrupani16@gmail.com.
 - Check out my [linkedin](https://www.linkedin.com/in/dipenrupani/).